— Dr. Zaijing Sun

 — Dr. Krishnakumar Divakar Nangeelil

-Christina is the Graduate Assistant to Dr. Sun, assisting with HPS 102.
-Currently, she is an intern for the U.S. Environmental Protection Agency’s National Center for Radiological Field Operations in the office of Air and Radiation.
-She was born and raised in Las Vegas, where she attended UNLV receiving her Bachelor of Science in Health Physics in May of 2020.
-She is currently pursuing her Master’s degree in Environmental Health Physics and hopes to pursue her Ph.D. in a related field.
+Christina was a Graduate Assistant to Dr. Sun, assisting with research on environmental biomonitoring via Spanish Moss.
+She was a full-time employee at the Radiation Safety Office at UNLV.
+She was an intern for the U.S. Environmental Protection Agency’s National Center for Radiological Field Operations in the Office of Air and Radiation.
+She was born and raised in Las Vegas, where she attended UNLV receiving her Bachelor of Science in Health Physics in May of 2020 and Master degree in Environmental Health Physics in 2023.
+She is currently working as a Health Physicist at the Remote Sensing Laboratory(RSL) at Nevada National Security Site.